charitha22/hybf-cc23-artifact/README.md

 The first contains the plot with the absolute reduction, in bytes, achieved by each technique, while the second contains the relative reduction with respect to the baseline version without any branch fusion optimization.
+These plots represent the Figure 10(a) of the paper.

 ### SPEC 2006 and 2017